MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -EnableUdpSegmentationOffload

-Specifies whether to disable UDP segmentation offload support in network protection.
+Specifies whether to disable UDP segmentation offload support in network protection (the value 0 or Disabled).
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the EnableUdpSegmentationOffload property is True (enabled).
 If the value is already False (disabled), this switch does nothing.